ava-labs/hypersdk/chunker/README.md

 A validator should only include a chunk in a block once it has Z% of stake signing it.
 By filtering pre-consensus data, we get the best of both worlds.
 We can take advantage of pre-consensus data distribution but not be beholden to the inefficiencies of it.

+We include the chunk metadata here so that nodes hearing about the block for the first time can post a slashable offense if they received a conflicting chunk at that time.
 ```
 type Block struct {
     Timestamp: uint64,